The expectation value of the number of loops and the left-passage probability in the double-dimer model: Revisiting boundary monomer-dimer problem

 We somewhat digress here and make use of the previous approach to simply solve the monomer-dimer problem where it is exactly solvable; the case of single monomer on the corner is relevant to the next section.

 The inclusion of monomers is a priori equivalent to the insertion of magnetic fields at the locations of defect \cite{allegra}.
-While this interpretation provides us with a noticeable physical insight into the monomer-dimer situation, as dislocality does not emerge in the boundary case (or some particular situations, see below.), there's no need to apply auxiliary variables representing magnetic fields, in our half-combinatorial approach; we directly compute the expectation of monomers in the action of the pure case.
+While this interpretation provides us with a noticeable physical insight into the monomer-dimer situation, as dislocality does not emerge in the boundary case (or some particular situations, see below), there's no need to apply auxiliary variables representing magnetic fields, in our half-combinatorial approach; we directly compute the correlation of monomers, which is simply defined as the ratio between partition functions with and without defects.

-Assume for example that there are two monomers on the boundary, on the same line at positions $(m_1,1)$ and $(m_2,1)$, $m_1$ odd and $m_2$ even, and $m_1 <m_2$.
-Each permissible configuration has two of the Fourier transformed variables sticking to some strip $[q,-q]$ (figure \ref{fig10}), i.e. an extra multiplicative term of kind $c_{m_1q}c_{m_2-q}, q=1,...,N$ , appears in front of every (valid) term in the expansion of the partition function of close-packed dimer case.
+Assume for example that there are two monomers on the boundary, on the same line at positions $(m_1,1)$ and $(m_2,1)$, $m_1 <m_2$.
+If we use the Fourier transformation \eqref{partfourier}, each permissible configuration has two of the Fourier transformed variables sticking to some strip $[q,-q]$.
+This means that (other than some factors) an extra multiplicative term of kind $c_{m_1,q}c_{m_2,-q}$, $q=1,...,N$, appears in front of every (valid) term in the Fourier transformed expansion of the partition function of close-packed dimer case.

+Figure \ref{fig10} shows an instance of such configuration in the momentum space, where the weight of such state has extra factor $(-1)^{m_1-m_2+1}$, with respect to the other situation where the monomers at $m_1$ and $m_2$ are respectively on "$q$" and "$-q$" lines.
+This implies that the partition function of the corresponding dimer model vanishes when $m_1$ and $m_2$ have the same parity.
 The solution is:

 where by $A^\parallel_{q_0}$ we mean